All Episodes

 Why are we convening grand juries and doing all this extra work to charge people?

-Uh that's typically what it is, or public officials that they don't want to make it too much of a stink.
+Or public officials that they don't want to make it too much of a stink.

-So informations are typically done as a how do I say this?
+So, informations are typically done as a how do I say this?

 Does that make sense?